The Science Behind Car Safety Features: Going Beyond The Crash Test

 Remember that a safe car isn’t just one that boasts the latest bells and whistles, but also one that’s been properly maintained.

+Check out all the maintenance parts available on NAPA Online or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
 For more information on car safety features, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.

 Photo courtesy of Wikimedia Commons